Kelian98/Easy-astrophotography-equipment-control/README.md

 ![](images/Equipment_with_annotations.jpg)

+> Note 1 : I have attached my Raspberry Pi with velcro strips, it works great.

+> Note 2 : As you can see, I still have crazy long cables hanging on this picture.
+Since, I have replaced them with shorter cables and tied them up.

 ## Equipment needed

 First of all, we will assume that you have some scope, GoTo mount, camera, guiding camera.
 That's all we need for setting up a portable computer capable of managing all these devices.
 More accessories can be add including filter wheel, electronic focuser, etc.